skt12j/nimos/README.md

 5. Enter the key into the activation prompt.
 The system will securely save the license, self-destruct the activation script to prevent tampering,and unlock the full platform.

-NOTE: Activation key is FREE.
+NOTE: Activation license key is FREE.

 =====================================
  5. SYSTEM ACCESS REFERENCE